andrewsoong/WRF_Tools/README.md

 WRF_Tools_Official: Some utilities from the WRF download website.

 WRFDA-4DVAR: Shell scripts to run WRFDA 4DVAR system, I seperate each process just the convenience of tuning.

+WRF_MCS: Some scripts used in my MCS study, details please see the README in the folder